Wedding albums & printing your photographs

 Have you ever looked at your parentsâ€™ wedding photos?
 Remember the emotions you felt seeing them?
 The memories that can be shared and passed on through generations.
-Thinking back through the years, how wonderful is it to sit and look at the memories of that special kiss, the hair styles and outfits that are massively of the era, of relatives when they were small children in cute outfits, and of great aunts now they’re no longer around.
-When you’re planning your wedding, youâ€™re sure youâ€™ll never forget every detail and whilst youâ€™ll always remember the heightened emotions of the day, the photographs are the only tangible evidence that you can treasure.
+Thinking back through the years, how wonderful is it to sit and look at the memories.
+The hairstyles and outfits that show exactly what era you are looking at, of relatives when they were small children in cute outfits, and of older relatives who are no longer with us.
+When youâ€™re planning your wedding, youâ€™re sure youâ€™ll never forget every detail and whilst youâ€™ll always remember the heightened emotions of the day, the photographs are the only tangible evidence that you can treasure.
 The only thing that really reminds you of one of the happiest and most fun days of your lives.
-I’m not sure if you know, but the traditional gift for a first wedding anniversary is ‘Paper’.
+You may not know, but the traditional gift for a first wedding anniversary is ‘Paper’.
 Handy, eh!?
-What a wonderful present to each other to celebrate year one as husband and wife?
+What a wonderful present to each other to celebrate year one as a married couple?

 Technology moves quickly

-Posting on Facebook is all very well, but it’s so fleeting and doesnâ€™t truly stand the test of time.
-Quickly your DVD will become outdated, so youâ€™ll have to continue to transfer the digital copies onto the latest technology, or your disc may sit in the drawer as your list of priorities becomes ever bigger.
+Posting on social media is all very well, but it’s so fleeting and doesnâ€™t truly stand the test of time.
+Very quickly your USB could become outdated, so youâ€™ll have to continue to transfer the digital copies onto the latest technology.
+That same USB may sit in the drawer, somewhat forgotten, as your list of priorities becomes ever bigger.
 Wouldnâ€™t it be lovely to have a printed album to treasure?
 Something tangible that you can reach for whenever the mood takes you and instantly be transported back to your wedding day.

 Share your story with loved ones

 â€¢ UK based

-â€¢ Eco friendly, reducing impact on the environment
+â€¢ Eco friendly, reducing the impact on the environment

 â€¢ Paper from sustainable sources

 â€¢ Leather sourced from suppliers committed to sustainability and the ethical treatment of animals

 Choosing the photos for your album

 This is where it might seem like the most daunting task in the world.
-You have a USB filled with hundreds of amazing images, covering all aspects of your wedding day from the smallest detail to show stopping portraits.
+You have a USB and online gallery filled with hundreds of amazing images, covering all aspects of your wedding day from the smallest detail to show-stopping portraits.
 What do you pick for the album?
 Where do you start with your wedding photography?
 Which ones to put in and which ones to leave out?
 Your wedding album should reflect the day and tell the story of your day from start to finish.
-You want have a mix of the natural, candid images, the portraits, the details and the group shots.
+You want to have a mix of the natural, candid images, the portraits, the details and the group shots.
 Its also important to make sure the album looks right and flows well, part of this is the balance of image types.
 Too many or too few of each type of image and the album just won’t work.
 I love to create some pace by mixing busy montage style layouts with gorgeous stopper pages with just one image.

 This is where the album design becomes a team effort.
 I like to work with you to make sure the album that is designed and created is just perfect.
-The starting point is to choose approximately 30 must-have images.
+The starting point is to choose approximately 30-40 must-have images.
 These should cover the range of the day, some from the getting ready bits, some from the ceremony, some from the reception, speeches and guest photos and finally a few from the first dance and evening.
-I like to get choices which include people (after all, the you know the guests at your wedding much better than I do) and I will then choose some of the detail shots to add.
+I like to get choices which include people (after all, you know the guests at your wedding much better than I do) and I will then choose some of the detail shots to add.
 It’s so important when choosing images that you choose the ones you completely love.
 Don’t feel obliged to add in particular people or lots of groups if you don’t want them.
 This is your album and it has to be something you want to look at for the rest of your lives.
-So, take the time out from your day, just the two of you, get a cup of tea and sit down and look through the photos.Â From putting on the dress, to toasting with the bridal party, to I do, to the toasts, to the just married portrait shots, your beautiful story belongs in a beautiful book.
+So, take the time out from your day, just the two of you, get a cup of tea and sit down and look through the photos.Â From putting on the dress to toasting with the bridal party, to ‘I do’, to the toasts, to the just married portrait shots, your beautiful story belongs in a beautiful book.

 What happens next?
 Once you have given me your chosen images I get to work designing the layouts that will tell your wedding day story.
 You get to view the designs via an online viewing gallery, which allows you to make comments on each page.
 I include as many amendments as needed until you are 100% happy, so if you wish any images to be changed or you want to tweak the design a little that’s fine.
 After all, it’s your album and you have to be completely happy before it goes to be printed and bound.
 I want you to have a luxurious tactile memory of your day as I believe the quality is second to none and thatâ€™s worth an investment.

 I hope this has given you a bit more of an idea about wedding albums and whether you might want one.
 There is no rush and no time limit on getting an album from me.
 Whether it’s six months or two years after the wedding I’m happy to help you create the most wonderful everlasting investment.

 Thanks for popping by.
-Have a happy Friday and a lovely weekend